 Presenting Miss Princess and Miss Precious artistic Miniature Horse sisters

 Miss Princess and Miss Precious are very unique special girls.
 Traveling and sharing their many talents including painting pictures, playing instruments and much more help them share their unconditional LOVE with everyone.
-Years ago while researching the historical events of the miniature horse it had became so interesting to me that it is now my passion and mission to share these stories of interest to others.
-It is a part of the visit at the farm to share the historical facts of the miniature horses with all of our visitors so the stories will continue on.
-I have found that there are many who have no knowledge of the miniature horse history.
+I have found that there are many who have no knowledge of the miniature horse history so I continue sharing the stories so they will go on.
 A well known but not often told story about in 1913 there were over 70,000 miniature horses underground in Wales England and Britain's mines except they called them Pit Ponies.
 Interestingly enough some of the American Miniature Horses today are descended from the bloodlines of these Pit Ponies.
 The Pit Ponies used to live underground in stables and work for 2 to 3 years at a time and usually weighed about 200 to 300 pounds and could pull about 10 times their weight.
 It is believed that the one of last Pit Ponies passed away in 1999.
-On a visit to The Homestead we will share many stories to help educate and pass on the knowledge and History of the Miniature horse known as the Pit Pony.

-Miss Princess & Miss Precious, and Miss Peaches Dam is Peppy and their sire is Dirty Harry they were all born here at The Homestead.
+Miss Princess & Miss Precious, and Miss Pretty Dam is Peppy and their sire is Dirty Harry they were all born here at The Homestead.

 Pictured below is Miss Princess's picture and video when she was first born

 Miss Princess and Miss Precious both perform at a lot of events were they do some very talented special performances including painting pictures, sitting on benches, laying down, and much more.